florentpoujol/CSharpToUnityScriptConverter/readme.md

 The syntax of a multidimensionnal array in C#, becomes a jagged array in US :
 C# :

 	{ {0}, {1} } // is of type int[,]
 US :

 	[ [0], [1] ] // is of type int[][] (same case in Boo)

 Here is some examples of what works, what doesn't :

 Jagged arrays :

-	// syntax that does not work
+	// syntaxes that do not work
 	var jaggedArray: int[][];			=>	display the error UCE0001: ';' expected.
 Insert a semicolon at the end. var jaggedArray = new int[1][2];  	=>  display the error : IndexOutOfRangeException: Array index is out of range. var jaggedArray = new int[2][1];	=>	jaggedArray is of type int ...

 Creating an empty two level jagged array is done like this :

 	var jaggedArray = array.<int[]>(10); // jaggedArray is of type int[][]  <=>  int[10][]

-The declaration of variable with empty array setting is the only thing that is handled by the converter.
+The declaration of empty jagged arrays is the only thing that is handled by the converter.

 	Type[][] variable = new Type[num][];
 	// is converted into
 	var variable = array.<Type[]>(num);

 But I don't know what is the equivalent of the expression "Type[][]" in UnityScript.
 So they are left in the code and pop errors.
 You can also create a jagged array by setting its value right away :

 	var array = [ [0], [1] ]; // array is of type int[][]

 MultiDimentionnal arrays :

 	var array: int[,];					// 	Works
 	var array = new int[1,1]; 			//	Works
 	var array: int[,] = new int[1,1]; 	//	Works

 You can also use Boo's syntax :

 	var array = matrix(int, 1, 1);
 	var array: int[,] = matrix(int, 1, 1);